 Although there was a significant improvement for me when doing my exams since getting the support I needed, there was still a huge drawback.
 I had to learn how to read a tonne of neurological names for areas of the brain and neurotransmitters (e.g. N-Methyl-D-aspartic acid).
 Which wasn’t fun at all.

 My partner helped me spell each word phonetically so I could read them to aid my chances of remembering the words.
 Whilst doing that, I also had to be able to recognise the words in their proper written form.
-And of course, I had to learn what these chemicals and brains regions were for, for my exam.
-It was incredibly time consuming, but it did help a little.
-But I don’t want to have to do that again any time soon that’s for sure ha ha ha.
+And of course, I had to learn what these chemicals and brain regions were for, for my exam.
+It was incredibly time-consuming, but it did help a little.
+But I don’t want to have to do that again any time soon, that’s for sure ha ha ha.

-Although my dyslexia has been bit of a problem for my education all throughout my life, it still hasn’t stopped me from making it as far as a masters level degree before I’d been diagnosed.
-It also allowed me to find what I want to do with my life, after so many years of having no clue at all with what I wanted to do with my life.
+Although my dyslexia has been a bit of a problem for my education all throughout my life, it still hasn’t stopped me from making it as far as a master’s level degree before I’d been diagnosed.
+It also allowed me to find what I wanted to do with my life, after so many years of having no clue at all about what I wanted to do with my life.
 So I guess you could say, it’s been six of one and half a dozen of the other when it comes to the benefits and costs of my dyslexia.

 So if you have a low tolerance for grammar and spelling mistakes, maybe this isn’t the blog for you, but if you’re able to look past that and see the content, then welcome to my blog, I hope you enjoy it and you’re able to benefit from reading what I write.

-My advice for anyone who thinks they might be suffering from some sort of learning difficulty, don’t be ashamed, theirs a lot of help out there nowadays.
+My advice for anyone who thinks they might be suffering from some sort of learning difficulty is don’t be ashamed, there’s a lot of help out there nowadays.
 Go get the help you deserve so you can improve your learning experience, and try not to let yourself get bogged down with your own thoughts of thinking you’re stupid because you’re not.